hemanta-rijal/hemanta-rijal/README.md

 Here are some ideas to get you started:

-### - 🔭 I have 5 years of experience in Web Development.
+### - 🔭 Have 5 years of experience in Web Development and strong knowledge of programming
 ### - 🌱 pursuing Big Data Analytics at Lambton College
-### - 🌱 I’m currently learning data science and machine learning
+### - 🌱 currently learning  data analytics and data science
 - 📫 How to reach me: contact@hemantarijal.com